-In his 10 years as a collegiate coach - two as an assistant and eight as a head coach - Rychcik helped Boston University win four America East Tournament championships and four regular-season championships and led the Terriers to four NCAA Regionals, including three in the last four seasons.
+In his 14 years as a collegiate coach - four as an assistant and 10 as a head coach - Rychcik has won five conference championships and four regular-season championships and led his teams to six NCAA Regionals, including five in the last six seasons.

-He's never had a losing season, overall or in conference play, in his nine seasons as a head coach.
+He's never had a losing season, overall or in conference play, in his 10 seasons as a head coach.

 "I want people to know that this will be a hard-working program and we are going to do everything we can to win," Rychcik said.
 "Everywhere I have been, I've been a winner, whether it was my playing career or my coaching career.

-The native of Salamanca, N.Y., was hired on July 6, 2012, to take over the Wolfpack's fast-pitch program, which is entering its 11th season as a varsity sport at NC State.
+The native of Salamanca, N.Y., was hired on July 6, 2012, to take over the Wolfpack's fastpitch program, which is entering its 12th season as a varsity sport at NC State.
 He inherited a program that won the 2006 ACC Championship in its third year, but had posted four consecutive losing seasons in league play.

 Rychcik, meanwhile, spent the previous eight seasons turning Boston University into an America East powerhouse, while rewriting the school record book, setting 10 team offensive records and 11 individual single-season marks.
 His 2007 team was ranked fourth in the nation with 65 home runs in 48 games, sixth in slugging percentage and 12th in scoring.